University Press Roundup: Mental Health Awareness Month, A Tribute to Theodore Margellos and Thomas Nail’s Theory of the Earth

 Read More

-Check out our collection of 5 of the most interesting university press blog posts for this month.
+Check out this collection of 8 of the most interesting university press blog posts for this month.
 We aim to keep you informed, engaged, and part of the ongoing scholarly conversations.
-1. Black Study in a Time of Trouble: A Reading List Black Lives Matter protests have been sweeping the world, bringing...
+Publishing (and promoting) a book during a pandemic Author Justin Reich speaks about his experience publishing and promoting a...

 Read More